All Episodes

 There's no they're there to the Russia story.

-When is the media gonna say?
+What is the media going to say?

 All those reports, all the hysteria, all the breathlessness was for nothing.